maim-lain/mythicmanor/weeks/week1.md

     - Check near the bench -> That's a condom
     - Give up
 - Thick Creams Cafe -> Chat with Naira -> You can either make her happy or embarrassed, choose whichever
-    - Make her happy:
+    - Option 1: Make her happy
         - No big deal
         - Help her up
         - Don't worry about it
-    - Make her embarrassed:
+    - Option 2: Make her embarrassed
         - Are you always that clumsy?
         - Stare at her panties
         - Thanks for the free..